 - Women cannot always find accurate information.

-- The NHS remains largely an intervention service, not a prevention service, and chances are often missed to empower girls and women as the focus is on intervening when things are more serious.
+- The NHS remains largely an intervention service, not a prevention service, and sometimes opportunities can be missed to empower girls and women as the focus is on intervening when things are more serious.

 - Many women’s healthcare services are fragmented and hard to access.

 These key points provide an opportunity for health and social care, and also for businesses and brands to step in.

 The role of business, brands, and digital support in mental health

 Businesses must make workplace wellbeing a priority.
 They can do this by re-evaluating workplace expectations, providing mental health support and training, and supporting staff in managing their symptoms.
 This takes time, innovation, and long-term commitment, but many organisations who have invested in workplace mental health are already seeing the benefits – including a drop in days lost to sickness ¬– and higher staff retention rates.